 - 6. Budget Amendment Necessary: No - 7.
 Fiscal Impact Estimates: Fiscal impact is indeterminate.
 See Item 8. - 8.
-Fiscal Implications: The bill provides multiple changes to construction and professional services procurement requirements in the Virginia Public Procurement Act (VPPA).
-It also establishes reporting requirements for nontransportation-related construction projects of public bodies in excess of \$2 million that are procured by a method other than competitive sealed bidding, a report of public bodies' experiences and findings relating to the appropriateness and effectiveness of job order contracting, and requires the State Corporation Commission to develop a process for the administrative review of its procurement decisions.

-1. Virginia Public Procurement Act Provisions:
+Fiscal Implications: HB1835-S1 provides multiple changes to construction and professional services procurement requirements in the Virginia Public Procurement Act (VPPA).
+It also contains additional enactment clauses providing reporting requirements for construction projects of public bodies in excess of \$1 million that are procured by a method other than competitive sealed bidding, public bodies' experiences and findings relating to the appropriateness and effectiveness of job order contracting, and requires the State Corporation Commission to develop a process for the administrative review of its procurement decisions. - 1.
+Virginia Public Procurement Act Provisions: